Harden makes winning 3 in OT, 76ers tie series with Celtics

 AP Sports Writer

+Harden won the game in front of John Hao, a paralyzed Michigan State shooting survivor who developed a long-distance friendship with the 10-time All-Star.
+Harden invited Hao to a game as soon as he was able to travel.

+“He’s strong, he’s bouncing back, he’s recovering very well,” Harden said.
+“I feel like it’s my job to give him that light, that smile that he deserves.
+Hopefully today was one of those days where he can smile.”

-Marcus Smart’s potential winner was a tick too late and the Celtics now head home for Tuesday’s Game 5.
-The 76ers are guaranteed to return home for Game 6 on Thursday.
+Harden waved over Hao and signed his game-worn sneakers moments after Marcus Smart’s potential winner was a tick too late.
+The 76ers are now guaranteed to return home for Game 6 on Thursday.

+Jaylen Brown said his poor defensive read when he ditched Harden to try and double Joel Embiid was a pivotal moment.

+“It’s a gamble at the wrong time and a big shot by James Harden,” he said.
+“That’s my fault.
+I take full accountability.”

-Smart and Jayson Tatum keyed a Celtics rally from 15 points down with 2 minutes left in the third quarter in hopes of seizing control of the series.
+The Celtics did almost all they could to snuff out that chance.
+Smart and Jayson Tatum keyed a Celtics rally from 15 points down with 2 minutes left in the third quarter.

-The Sixers were on the brink of defeat numerous times over the final 17 minutes, none more than when Joel Embiid crashed into Smart on a driving, one-handed bank shot with 1:49 left but was whistled for an offensive foul.
-The play was reviewed and the call stood.
-Boston kept its 112-111 lead with 1:49 left in OT.

-Embiid, the NBA MVP, kept his composure and eventually got to the line to sink two free throws with 59 seconds left and the season in the balance.

 Yes, the 76ers had home court but fans tensed up as memories all those second-round exits since 2001 stirred inside the building.
 Smart and Malcolm Brogdon hit consecutive 3s for a 105-100 lead.

 But it was P.J.
-Tucker, the heart and guts of the Sixers, who again did the dirty work on a defensive rebound a bucket.
-He made the free throw with 1:05 left and the tie game gave them new life.
+Tucker, the heart and guts of the Sixers, who again did the dirty work on a defensive rebound and a bucket.
+He made the free throw with 1:05 left and the tie game gave the Sixers new life.

-Good Game James showed up in Game 4 for the 76ers and Embiid played more like the MVP he was in the regular season than the banged-up edition with a sprained right knee of the last two games.
+Smart hit two free throws and Harden tied it 107-all to guarantee a thriller.

+The Sixers were on the brink of defeat numerous times over the final 17 minutes, none more than when Embiid crashed into Smart on a driving, one-handed bank shot with 1:49 left in overtime and was whistled for an offensive foul.
+The play was reviewed and the call stood.
+Boston kept its 112-111 lead

+Harden’s 5-for-28 combined shooting in Games 2 and 3 was worst effort for him over any two-game span in his career — regular season or playoffs.

-The best the 76ers could do ahead of Game 4 was hope for a productive Harden.
+The best the 76ers could do ahead of Game 4 was only hope for a productive Harden.

 Philly got him.

 Harden hit all three 3s in the first half and scored 21 points, five more than his Game 3 total.
-Embiid was as potent as he needed to perform and had 19 points and 11 boards to give the 76ers a 59-50 lead.
+Embiid was as potent as he could be on one good knee and had 19 points and 11 boards to give the 76ers a 59-50 lead at the break.

-Boston suffered this time from a lack of star power.
-Tatum missed his first eight shots before he scored a bucket just before the half, just one woeful effort in a half where the Celtics shot 38% from the floor.
+“Tonight, playing a lot of minutes kind of got to me at the end,” Embiid said.
+“We made the plays when we needed.
+PJ with the big and-1.
+Obviously, the James shot.
+I thought we stuck with it.
+But that’s been us all season long.
+We stick together and fight through everything.”

 TIP-INS